opencitations/proc_index_dump/README.md

-# Scripts to process the citation indexes dump of OpenCitations
+# Scripts to process the the dump of OpenCitations indexes